azat-co/aws-intermediate/02-modules.md

 # Continuous Delivery (CD)

-CI/CD pipeline is automation of CIs.
+CI/CD pipeline is an automation of CIs.
 Could include stress testing and performance testing.

 Not the same as Continuous Deployment (delivery has manual prod deploy).